Order your UGC NET/SET Material copy (Paper-II only) today !

 I am saint.
 I am the beloved and the

-The above passage reflects on a kind of love in which the lovers lose as well as retain their identity.
-Here the poetess advocates a kind of relation between lover and beloved which John Donne would say ‘two legs of a compass’.
+It reflects on a kind of love in which the lovers lose as well as retain their identity.

 Thus a feminist reading of An Introduction would bring to light three kinds of women in three types of society; the dependent women in a conservative society where ‘woman body’ feels ‘beaten’; the independent women in a permissive society where women are ‘beloved and betrayed’ and the interdependent woman in the progressive society where ‘joys and aches’ are equally shared by men and women.